b-harvest/axelmon/README.md

 # Chains you don't want to monitor.
 # If empty, all external votes will be monitored.
 # e.g. "aurora, ethereum"
+#
+# If you're monitoring amplifier, you don't have to set this field because when check vmPolls, program
 except_chains = ""

 rpc = "https://axelar-rpc...:443"